 #3 Make travel a priority in your life!

 We tend to put travel off in the “Like to do” category.
 This is a delay for what you really wish.

 Travel for most North Americans is a priority in their lives.
 We have a Travel Channel!
 There are many ways to see all the ways we can travel, all the places we can travel, and how to travel well.
 For many people traveling is a must.
 Most travel enthusiasts understand that starting small (baby trips, see #2) is the way to create a happy process for the big trips.
 When you make travel a priority and not a “Like to do” it allows you to do it more often.
 Once you are traveling often you will soon have a healthy travel habit.

 #4 Planning!
 Ta-Da!
 You knew I would get back to this!

-Take note: if you take all the travelers to the island of Tahiti that are tourists in one year, the same amount of tourists arrive into Honolulu in 10-days.
+Take note: if you take all the travelers to the island of Tahiti that are tourists in one year, the same amount of tourists arrive in Honolulu in 10-days.
 Remarkable isn’t it?
-Long term planning is essential.
+Long-term planning is essential.

 #5 Use Your’s Truly or a known travel specialist for your travel.